Rapid Detox: How it Works, Effectiveness and Risks

-During rapid detox, the person who is dependent on opioids will first be placed under general anesthesia, much like someone would be when undergoing surgery.
-Once the person undergoing rapid detox is unconscious, the opioid-reversing drug Narcan (naloxone) is given over several hours to instantly reverse the effects of opioids and flush them from the person’s system.
+During rapid detox, the person who is dependent on opioids will first be placed under general anesthesia, much like when undergoing surgery.
+Once the person is unconscious, the opioid-reversing drug Narcan (naloxone) is given over several hours to instantly reverse the effects of opioids and flush them from the person’s system.

 Severe opioid withdrawal symptoms will occur during the process and will need to be treated, even though the person experiencing these symptoms is unconscious.
-The goal of rapid detox is for the worst of opioid withdrawal symptoms to be over by the time the person is awakened from anesthesia.
+The goal of rapid detox is for the worst of opioid withdrawal symptoms to be over by the time the person awakens from anesthesia.

 Is Rapid Detox Safe?

 Rapid detox is not considered safe when the minor benefits it provides are compared to the high degree of risk that it involves.
 The CDC has warned that rapid detox is associated with a higher rate of death than is expected during opioid detox, making it more dangerous than more commonly used forms of opioid detox.

 Physical Complications of Rapid Detox